 Temperature

 Battery performance is sensitive to temperature.
-Extreme heat or cold can affect battery efficiency and capacity, reducing run times.
-Operating devices within recommended temperature ranges are essential to maintain optimal battery performance.
+Both extreme heat and cold can affect battery efficiency, leading to reduced run times.

 Usage Patterns